 Due to the COVID-19 crisis, the information in this section is particularly likely to change.A traditional teaching method and an interactive teaching/learning method are used.

 The interactive method aims to get the students in active contact with the teacher, as well as with one another, to offer to them more opportunities to take part into the discussions and to ask questions more spontaneously.

-- Control on the Japanese writing system (Hiragana, Katakana) in the middle of the year.
+- Control on the Japanese writing system (Hiragana, Katakana) in the middle of the year - writing exam.

-- End of year exam (writing, dictation) in June, that probably occurs out of the official exam sessions.
+- End of year exam (writing, dictation) in June, that probably occurs out of the official exam session - writing and dictation exam.

 This approach will help to understand some of Japanese grammatical rules and special expressions particular to this language.

 - Japanese for busy people I, Association for Japanese Language Teaching, Kana Version, 2006.